Tree sums of maximal connected spaces: Introduction

 \begin{proof} Follows immediately from Proposition~\ref{thm:tree_sum_separation}, Theorem~\ref{thm:maximal_connected_tree_sum_equivalence}, and the fact that in a nondegenerate connected $T_1$ space there are no isolated points, so every I-subset is closed discrete. \end{proof} \end{corollary} \end{subsection}

 \end{section}

 \begin{section}{Finitely generated spaces}

 Maximal connected spaces in the class of finitely generated spaces were first characterized by Thomas in \cite[Theorem 5]{Thomas_68}.
 He also proposed a way to visualize them.
-Later, Kennedy and McCartan in \cite{KM_01} characterized finitely generated maximal connected topologies in the lattice $\T(X)$ as joins of two topologies of special form based on a notion of \emph{final $A$-degenerate cover} where $A \subseteq X$.
+Later, Kennedy and McCartan in \cite{KM_01} characterized finitely generated maximal connected topologies in the lattice $\T(X)$ as joins of two topologies of special form based on the notion of a \emph{final $A$-degenerate cover} where $A \subseteq X$.

-In this section we reformulate the characterization in the language of specialization preorder and graphs – finitely generated maximal connected spaces correspond to tree graphs with fixed bipartition via graphs of their specialization preorders (Proposition~\ref{thm:finitely_generated_graph_components} and Corollary~\ref{thm:finitely_generated_maximal_connected_graphs}).
+In this section we reformulate the characterization in the language of specialization preorder and graphs – finitely generated maximal connected spaces correspond to tree graphs having a fixed bipartition where the correspondence is derived from the graphs of their specialization preorders (Proposition~\ref{thm:finitely_generated_graph_components} and Corollary~\ref{thm:finitely_generated_maximal_connected_graphs}).
 We also reformulate the characterization in the language of tree sums – they are exactly $T_\half$-compatible tree sums of copies of the Sierpiński space (Corollary~\ref{thm:finitely_generated_maximal_connected_tree_sums}), and we propose another method for their visualization.

 \begin{notation} Let $X$ be a topological space and $x \in X$.
 We put

 \end{notation}

 \begin{observation} Let $X$ be a topological space. \begin{itemize} \item Let $x \in X$.
 The set $\mon{x}$ is the only candidate for a minimal neighborhood of $x$.
 Hence, $x$ has a minimal neighborhood if and only if $x^\circ$ is open. \item For every, $x, y \in X$ we have $\clo{\set{x}} \subseteq \clo{\set{y}} \iff x \in \clo{\set{y}} \iff \mon{x} \owns y \iff \mon{x} \supseteq \mon{y}$. \item $X$ is $T_1$ if and only if $\clo{\set{x}} = \set{x}$ for every $x \in X$ if and only if $\mon{x} = \set{x}$ for every $x \in X$. \item $X$ is symmetric if and only if $\clo{\set{x}} = \mon{x}$ for every $x \in X$. \item For every $x \in X$ the sets $\clo{\set{x}}$ and $\mon{x}$ are connected. \end{itemize} \end{observation}